bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

   cp -a /etc/bluebanquise/resources/examples/simple_cluster/playbooks/computes.yml /etc/bluebanquise/playbooks/
   cp -a /etc/bluebanquise/resources/examples/simple_cluster/playbooks/login1.yml /etc/bluebanquise/playbooks/

-And execute them, using extra var target to target them:
+And execute them, using --limit parameter to specify targets them:

 .. code-block:: bash

   ansible-playbook /etc/bluebanquise/login1.yml
-  ansible-playbook /etc/bluebanquise/computes.yml --extra-vars "target=c001,c002,c003,c004"
+  ansible-playbook /etc/bluebanquise/computes.yml --limit c001,c002,c003,c004

 You can see that Ansible will work on computes nodes in parallel, using more CPU on the management1 node.

 Your cluster should now be fully deployed.
-It is time to use some ADDONs to add specific features to the cluster (Please refer to each addon roles dedicated documentation to get instructions on how to use them), or continue this documentation to enable and deploy multi icebergs configuration if cluster
+It is time to use some addons to add specific features to the cluster (Please refer to each addon roles dedicated documentation to get instructions on how to use them), or continue this documentation to enable and deploy multi icebergs configuration if cluster